 Note though, that though widely danced by the Acholi, researchers argue that the pot dance originated from Teso.
 They also argue that since it is popular among the Langi, a tribe sandwiched between the Acholi and Iteso, this makes sense.
 Asked if this was true, Gabriel Komagum, a traditional dance trainer and student of Music Dance and Drama himself, says he doubts that but then thinks anything is possible.

-“I don’t think so, but since the Iteso are just about a little over 100kms away from the north, anything is possible,” he says.
-He however goes on to explain how the dance found it’s baring among the Acholi people, a tribe from which he hails.
+“I don’t think so, but since the Iteso is just about a little over 100kms away from the north, anything is possible,” he says.
+He however goes on to explain how the dance found its baring among the Acholi people, a tribe from which he hails.
 “First of all, this is a courtship dance,” he states.
 “As they danced, the men would look for the young lady who could carry the most pots on her head.”

 One thing is for sure, this dance is a symbol of culture; a showcase of love, skill and pride.
-In fact the choice of pot; a two-mouthed pot, has been known to be used for other rituals like, the welcoming of twins into a family.
+In fact, the choice of the pot; a two-mouthed pot, has been known to be used for other rituals like, the welcoming of twins into a family.
 Many call it the ballet of Uganda.
 And indeed, like ballet, it exudes elegance and balance!